IVF treatment with blastocyst transfer and its success rate

-It is one of the latest techniques that offer a higher IVF success rate.
+It is one of the techniques that offer a higher IVF success rate.
 IVF treatment combined with advanced fertility techniques has made it possible for more couples to experience the joys of parenthood.
 With blastocyst the probability of getting pregnant is substantially higher.
 New fertility techniques aim at helping couples to overcome fertility complications.
 These techniques aim at simplifying and speeding up the treatment procedure.

 IVF is an Assisted Reproductive Treatment available for couples facing fertility issues.
 Doctors suggest fertility check if a couple has not conceived within 1 year of having unprotected sex.
 Some couple prefer to continue trying for a year or two before visiting doctor.
 If the couple are above the age of 35 it is advisable not to delay getting medical help.
 As per current statistic 1 in every 5 couples needs some kind of fertility assistance to start a family.

 At the onset of fertility treatment every couple is apprehensive.
 They meet with the doctor not knowing what to expect.
 At Medicover, we are unlike a hospital and want our visitors to feel comfortable.
 IVF has become popular as the most successful fertility treatment worldwide.
 For many couples this is their only hope for a baby.